Introduction

 Onboarding API

-When onboarding is initiated by API, Bead emails the merchant signer a secure link to complete the required signing flow
+When onboarding is initiated by API, Bead emails the merchant signer a secure link to complete the hosted onboarding flow.

 Other Bead APIs